 Section 8: Conclusion

 This research examined ‘why’ and ‘how’ fans and followers of Kaizer Chiefs F.C., one of the most popular African football club, engage with the club’s social media.
 A conceptual model developed and tested by Vale and Fernandes (2018) was successfully adapted and applied with a homogenous sample of 173 respondents.
-All hypothesised relationships were found to be significant with the motives Information, Integration and Social Interaction, Empowerment, and Brand Love reporting the strongest relationship with social media engagement behaviours.
+All hypothesised relationships were found to be significant with the motives Personal Identity, Integration and Social Interaction, Empowerment, Remuneration, and Brand Love reporting the strongest effects on social media engagement behaviours.
 High-level social media tactics were proposed for Kaizer Chiefs F.C. to implement in response to the findings of this study.

 Limitations include the relatively small sample size and the data collection period.
 Results could be improved by increasing the sample size and extending the data collection period to various time frames across weekdays and weekends.